b3fr4nk/Ai-book-reports/README.md

-# AI powered book report/book summaries
+# AI powered REST API for book report/book summaries

 Using a local Llamma2 model running on Ollama and Langchain.